liberocataluccibrilliant-source/Password-manager/README.md

 * [ ] Add password strength validation.
 * [ ] Add master password protection.

-## Warning

-This project is intended for educational purposes and learning Python programming.
-Since passwords are currently stored without encryption, it should not be used to store sensitive or real credentials.

 ## Author

 Created as a personal Python project to practice: